 CLERKSHIPS & SUB-INTERNSHIPS

-The following Colorado Family Medicine residencies offer medical student clerkships and sub-internships.
-This is a great way to get to know the program.
+The following Colorado Family Medicine residencies offer family medicine medical student clerkships and sub-internships.

 Colorado FMR clerkships and sub-internships are very competitive so early application is encouraged.